 Maureen L. McAvey has been a member of our Board of Directors since July 2004.
-Ms. McAvey is the Senior Resident Fellow for the Urban Land Institute, or ULI, in Washington, DC, where she has worked in various positions since 2001.
+Ms. McAvey was a Senior Resident Fellow for the Urban Land Institute, or ULI, in Washington, DC, where she worked in various positions from 2001 until her retirement in June 2016.
 ULI is a premier research and education organization within the real estate and land use industry.
 Ms. McAvey was a member of the board of trustees of ULI from 1995 to 2001.
 Prior to joining ULI, from 1998 to 2001, Ms. McAvey was Director, Business Development, for Federal Realty Investment Trust, an owner and manager of retail developments and mixed-use developments and a publicly-traded company listed on the NYSE.
 Ms. McAvey also has served as the Director of Development for the City of St. Louis, a cabinet-level position in the Mayor's office and she was Executive Director of the St. Louis Development Corporation.
 Prior to working for the City of St. Louis, Ms. McAvey led the real estate consulting practices in Boston for Deloitte & Touche and Coopers & Lybrand.
 Ms. McAvey directed the west coast operations of Carley Capital Group, a national development firm and also has experience as a private developer.
 Ms. McAvey holds two masters degrees, one from the University of Minnesota and one from the Kennedy School of Government, Harvard University.
 Our Board of Directors has determined that Ms. McAvey's qualification to serve on our Board of Directors include her extensive experience in the real estate industry in both the private and public sectors.

 Gilbert T. Ray has been a member of our Board of Directors since July 2004.
 Mr. Ray was a partner in the law firm of O'Melveny & Myers LLP until his retirement in 2000.
 He practiced corporate law for 28 years and has extensive experience with conventional corporate and tax exempt transactions, as well as international finance.
 He served as counsel in connection with numerous securities offerings, acquisitions, dispositions and mergers.
-In addition, Mr. Ray is a member of the board of directors of Advance Auto Parts, Inc., Towers Watson & Co. and DineEquity, Inc., each a publicly traded company listed on the NYSE.
+In addition, Mr. Ray is a member of the board of directors of DineEquity, Inc., a publicly-traded company listed on the NYSE, and formerly served as a member of the board of directors of three other publicly-traded companies.
 Our Board of Directors has determined that Mr. Ray's qualifications to serve on our Board of Directors include (i) his years of extensive experience in the legal industry as an advisor, (ii) his valuable insights with respect to compensation and corporate governance matters that face our Board of Directors and the Company, and (iii) his perspective on board deliberations drawing from lessons learned from his experience serving on other boards.